 1. Measure the piston pin outside diameter at each end and in the center.
-If measurement does not meet www.mymowerpartectiontions, the piston pin must be replaced.
+If measurement exceeds specifications, the piston pin must be replaced.

 - 2. Inspect and measure the connecting rod small end.
 If the measurement exceeds specifications, the connecting rod must be replaced (see Center Crankcase Components in this section). - 3.
 Insert an inside dial indicator into the piston-pin bore.
 Take two measurements to ensure accuracy.
 The diameter must not exceed specifications.
 If the diameter exceeds specifications, the piston must be replaced.